1. Metadata

 This is as per a rule in the Spatial Reasoning part of the rules section.

-All spatial data supplied according to ABIS MUST ues the WGS84 Coordinate Reference System.
-Systems such as GDA94, GDA202 or others MUST NOT be used.
+All spatial data supplied according to ABIS MUST use the GDA2020 Coordinate Reference System.
+Systems such as WGS84, GDA94 or others MUST NOT be used.

-Since spatial data formulated according to GeoSPARQL only use the Well-Known Text format - see the Geometry Literals section above - and that format defaults to WGS84, no CRS need be indicated in data: WGS84 will be assumed.
+Since spatial data formulated according to GeoSPARQL only use the Well-Known Text format - see the Geometry Literals section above - and that format defaults to OGC:CRS84, the use of GDA2020 must be indicated in the WKT, as per the GeoSPARQL WKT guidance using the IRI http://www.opengis.net/def/crs/EPSG/0/7844

 In addition to associating spatial Features with one or more Geometries, GeoSPARQL, and thus ABIS, allows for Feature-to-Feature (topological) spatial relations between pairs of Features to be recorded.
 There are multiple allowed relation families in GeoSPARQL but ABIS prefers use of the https://opengeospatial.github.io/ogc-geosparql/geosparql11/spec.html#simple_features_relation_family[_Simple Features relations] which are summarised as follows: